Trace Anomaly of Weyl Fermions via the Path Integral: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Luis \'Alvarez-Gaum\'e, Bill Bardeen, Loriano Bonora, Mike Duff, Sebastián Franchino-Viñas for helpful discussions or comments on the manuscript.
+The authors are grateful to Luis \'Alvarez-Gaum\'e, Bill Bardeen, Fiorenzo Bastianelli, Loriano Bonora, Mike Duff, Sebastián Franchino-Viñas for helpful discussions or comments on the manuscript.
 The authors are particularly thankful to Sebastián Franchino-Viñas for rising their curiosity on the subject.
-This work is supported by the IN2P3 Master projects A2I and BSMGA, by the project AFFIRM of the Programme National GRAM of CNRS/INSU with INP and IN2P3 co-funded by CNES and by the project EFFORT supported by the programme IRGA from UGA.
-JQ thanks LAPTh Annecy for hospitality.
+The work of RL and JQ is supported by the IN2P3 Master projects A2I and BSMGA, by the project AFFIRM of the Programme National GRAM of CNRS/INSU with INP and IN2P3 co-funded by CNES and by the project EFFORT supported by the programme IRGA from UGA.
+JQ thanks LAPTh Annecy for hospitality while this work was completed.
 JQ and RZ acknowledge the support of CERN associateships.
 The work of RZ is supported by the STFC Consolidated Grant, ST/P0000630/1.
 Many manipulations were carried out with the help of Mathematica and the package xAct \cite{xAct}.